This Is A Regular Occurrence

 Do not believe a word an insurance adjuster or risk manager tells you about why your claim was denied.
 Most of the time, they have little to no objective evidence that will hold up to scrutiny.
 In short, neither the employer, nor the insurer, has the legal authority to deny your claim unilaterally.
 You always have the ability to hold them to account through legal process.

 In Virginia, all workplace injury claims are ultimately decided by the Virginia Workers’ Compensation Commission.
 If you have been told that your workers’ compensation claim has been denied, do not accept defeat.
+There are many reasons why a workers’ compensation claim may be denied.
 Our experienced attorneys can assist you in filing a claim with the Virginia Workers’ Commission to force the insurance carrier to pay you the compensation you are entitled to.
 We will assist you in all aspects of your claim including collection of your medical records, preparation of answers discovery requests, and hearing preparation.

 In Virginia, a claim for workers’ compensation must be filed within 2 years of the date of the accident.
 Failure to file a timely claim will bar your claim for compensation.
 If an insurance company or your employer is denying you workers’ compensation, call our office to schedule a free consultation.
 We will help you get the compensation you deserve.